DrafProject/elmada/CONTRIBUTING.md

 ## Testing

-We have existing test coverage for the key functionality of Elmada.
+We have existing test coverage for the key functionality of elmada.

 All tests are in the ``elmada/tests`` directory and use [pytest](https://docs.pytest.org/en/latest/).